 I booked my ticket with AirAsia which is a considered a budget airline.
 My experience flying with them was good enough for me.
 None of my flights had any delays and I didn’t have any issues with document verification or baggage.

 My only issue would be that there were no screens on the back of the seats or USB slots so I couldn’t charge any devices and had no idea where we were located in the sky.
+The airplane food was a chicken biryani and it was not good as expected.

 Since I had my friend as a tour guide, I didn’t plan anything at all for my 2 weeks in Vietnam.
 I just booked my ticket, packed my bag and hopped on a plane.